Part creative community, part arts venue, Village Underground is a non-profit space for creativity and culture in the heart of East London.

 The main renovations took place over the course of a year, just in time for our opening April 2007.

 Village Underground’s success has led to increasing international growth.
-We’re currently researching and engineering new sites in Berlin and Lisbon, with an eye on other world cities.
+Village Underground Lisbon was launched in April 2014 and we’re currently researching and engineering new sites in Berlin, with an eye on other world cities.

 Ultimately, our goal is to share and exchange the vibrant culture of London with that of other nationalities and cities.